Ride the Bull Kayak Tournament

-Each contestant is encouraged to pre-register before the date August 1st, 2019 to guarantee ditty bags and tournament shirts.
-Registration will remain open on-site between 3:00 pm and 7:00 pm, Friday, August 23th, 2018 and on Saturday morning from 6:00 am and 7:00 am at Bridge Side Marina Pavilion in Grand Isle, LA.
+Each contestant is encouraged to pre-register before the date August 1st, 2020 to guarantee ditty bags and tournament shirts.
+Registration will remain open on-site between 3:00 pm and 7:00 pm, Friday, August 28th, 2020 and on Saturday morning, August 29th, 2020, from 6:00 am and 7:00 am at Bridge Side Marina Pavilion in Grand Isle, LA.
 Attendance at the Rules/Safety Meeting approximately at 7am Saturday morning is mandatory, this will be conducted at Bridgeside and Wakeside Marinas.
 Any other location or changes will be announced at the Friday Captains meeting.
 At the meeting, tournament directors/volunteers will go over the rules, boundaries, restrictions and other concerns.

 WEIGH IN: Weigh in will be open during fishing hours on the dock at Bridge Side Marina specified at the Saturday morning Safety Meeting.
 All competitors may catch and keep only 1 redfish over 27 inches.
 Competitors may catch, weigh and release an unlimited number of redfish in accordance with LDWF regulations.